 For those who do not know what I do for a living currently, I teach about the intersection of music, worship, church, and culture.
-Put simply, I teach musicians how to help churches around the world worship God in their heart languages and cultures.
-I have students who go out all over the world and it is a joy to hear all the stories of God multiplying His kingdom everywhere they go!
-We often talk about this type of work, often called ethnodoxology (the study of how worship and culture interrelate), as part of an effort to contextualize the gospel and church worship, but it’s really more than that.
+Put simply, I teach musicians how to help the church around the world worship God in their heart languages and cultures.
+I have students who go out all over the world t0 encourage artists in local church communities to express their worship to God in ways that are vibrant, authentic, and life-giving to their local church communities.
+It is a joy to hear all the stories of God multiplying His kingdom everywhere they go!
+We often talk about this type of work, often called ethnodoxology (the exploration of how worship and culture interrelate), as part of an effort to contextualize the gospel and church worship, but it’s really more than that.
 There’s a tension, because the church is really not about culture at all and yet the church is integrally connected to culture.
 Here’s what I mean.

 THE CHURCH IS ALWAYS ALREADY CULTURAL